-3) Newspapers can still be good places to place your business promotion article.
+- Newspapers: Print media can still be a good place to put your business promotion article.
 Try contacting the Business editor of your local paper and pitching your article.
 If this approach fails, you might be able to get your piece into the printed or online version of the paper by sending it in as a letter to the Editorial section.

 05Use Press Releases for Business Promotion

 Sending out press releases is another great way to get some free business promotion.